dseguy/php-error-messages/messages/foreach()-argument-must-be-of-type-array|object.rst

 Description
 ___________

 foreach() works on arrays or objects.

-For the array, all the elements of the array will be read; for the objects, it is either the public properties, read like an array, or the Iterator interface, which uses the specific methods.
+For the arrays, all the elements of the array are read.

+For the objects, it is either the public properties, read like an array; or the object has the Iterator interface: then, there is a list of specific methods to implements, which control how the object is traversed; the object may be a generator, which is a method that uses the ``yield`` keyword; finally, the object may be a PHP native iterator, or a child of them.

 Then, any other type is forbidden to be used with foreach().
 This means all scalars elements, including string, integer and null.